Value criterion: Argumentation

 The criterion is debated more heavily with a round because, many times, the value premises of both debaters are the same or very similar in a round.
-Where commonality can easily be found between values, criterions are set up to strategically include or exclude certain arguments from being weighed.
+Where commonality can easily be found between values, criteria are set up to strategically include or exclude certain arguments from being weighed.
 Since each side has impacts that best pertain to their own value criterion, each side must try to convince the judge to weigh the round according to their value criterion.

 Example: Resolved: In matters of U. S. immigration policy, restrictions on the rights of non-citizens are consistent with democratic ideals.

 Because "democratic ideals" is what is trying to be achieved in the resolution, most debaters would find it best and effective to use it as a value premise.
 Therefore, the debate turns to the value criterion.
 The affirmative, in this case, may use "preservation of procedure" which explains how their value premise is weighed, while the negative may opt to choose "preservation of autonomy".
 In both instances, the value criteria are attainable by their respective sides and therefore, it is fair to weigh the round.
 It would be left up to the debaters to determine which value criterion should be used to weigh.